 From its earliest days the company grew rapidly and was the first manufacturer to support and foster supermarket distribution as this new shopping phenomenon became established and grew.

-Manufactured in Australia and Italy, San Remo has offices and distribution centres in all main capital cities throughout Australia and New Zealand, and exports to 35 countries throughout the world.
+San Remo has offices and distribution centres in all main capital cities throughout Australia and New Zealand, and exports to 35 countries throughout the world.
 San Remo’s main manufacturing site located in Adelaide, South Australia combines the traditional Italian pasta making “know how” with the most modern technology.
 San Remo’s Durum wheat mill is one of the largest and most sophisticated in the Australian/South-East Asian region, and was specially designed for the processing of Durum wheat.

 San Remo contracts growers to grow its top quality Durum wheat, thus guaranteeing control over the quality and specifications of the wheat.
 This results in pasta of the highest quality, and ensures high standards of integrity.
 To learn more about the Durum Wheat that’s in our pasta click here.